Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 # Milestone 4

 This site (Palestra Fitness) is to be a fitness themed site that offers products for sale, and places for people to connect over the common interest of fitness.
+The focus will be on a shop with nutritional/plan subscriptions and a blog and a strong user interactivity.

 ## User Stories